Tillered Docs

 routes list

 List routes for a service.
-Required scope: urn:tillered:arctic:services.read
+Required scope: urn:tillered:arctic:services.read.

 arctic routes list --service <service-id>